Proofreading is the final checking of a piece of text before it is published. It involves looking carefully for the following:

 Even after employing the services of a copy-editor or designer, having a fresh set of eyes to read through your work is invaluable.
 A proofreader can detect errors that may have been missed by others due to their familiarity with the text.

-Should you require any more information about what to expect from proofreading, and how to gain the maximum benefit from the various editorial services available, the Society for Editors and Proofreaders has some useful FAQs here.
+Should you require any more information about what to expect from proofreading, and how to gain the maximum benefit from the various editorial services available, the Chartered Institute of Editing and Proofreading has some useful FAQs here.